 Speak with a Florida Car Accident Attorney Today

 Even when a fatal accident is caused by a government official, the family still has the right to seek justice.
 If you have lost a child or loved one due to the negligence of another person, it is important to speak with a qualified Boca Raton wrongful death lawyer to learn more about your options.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.